Quantum Extremal Transitions and Special L-values: Canonical Local models

 \subsection{Geometric realizations}

 We shall recall realizations of del Pezzo threefolds $X_d$ (Appendix \ref{sec;appdP}), and the del Pezzo transition $Y_d \searrow X_d$ (Example \ref{ex:dPtrans}).

 For $1 \leq d \leq 8$, we denote $X_d$ with the polarization $\cO_{X_d}(1)$ by the del Pezzo threefold of degree $d$ appearing in Theorem \ref{thm;dP3claf}.
-Recall that, when $d = 6$ there are two cases \eqref{thm;dP3claf_6I} and \eqref{thm;dP3claf_6II}, we denote $X_{6\I}$ and $X_{6\II}$, respectively.
 Therefore the zero locus $S_d$ defined by a geneal global section of $\cO_{X_d} (1)$ is a smooth del Pezzo surface of degree $d$.

-Using Theorem \ref{thm;dP3claf}, we are going to define an ambient space $\T_d$ containing $X_d$, and to associate to $X_d$ a vector bundles $\cV_d$.
+Using Theorem~\ref{thm;dP3claf}, we are going to define an ambient space $\T_d$ containing $X_d$, and associate to $X_d$ a vector bundles $\cV_d$.
+Recall that when $d = 6$ there are two cases, \eqref{thm;dP3claf_6I} and \eqref{thm;dP3claf_6II}, which we denote $X_{6\I}$ and $X_{6\II}$, respectively.

 \begin{proposition} There exist a smooth polarized variety $(\T_d, \cO_{\T_d}(1))$ and a vector bundle $\cV_d$ on $\T_d$ such that $X_d$ is the zero locus of a general global section of $\cV_d$ and $\cO_{X_d} (1) = \cO_{\T_d} (1)|_{X_d}$.
 All of the $\T_d$ and $\cV_d$ are given in Table \ref{tab;ambXd}.
 Here we define $\cO_{\T_8}(\frac12) \coloneqq \cO_{\bP^4}(1)$ and follow the notation of Remark \ref{rmk;OX7_1}. \end{proposition}